joanisc/loyaltyCardsOpen/README.md

 1. Clone or download this repository
 1. Open a terminal to the path where the repository folder is located
-1. Install dependencies according to your distro if necessary
+1. Install [dependencies](#Dependencies) according to your distribution
 1. Make sure that the install.sh and uninstall.sh are executable.
 If necessary, do: ```chmod +x install.sh ``` and ```chmod +x uninstall.sh ```
-1. Execute to install the app ``` ./install.sh ``` =>The script will install loyaltCardsOpen to .local/share/loyaltyCards and create a .desktop file icon for the user.
+1. Execute to install the app ``` ./install.sh ``` =>The script will install loyaltyCardsOpen to .local/share/loyaltyCards and create a .desktop file icon for the user.
-1. To execute the app, find the new created icon on your apps or from terminal:
+1. To execute the app, find the new created icon on your apps
-> ~/.local/share/loyaltyCardsOpen/loyaltyCards.sh

 ## Execute without installing (Method 2)

 1. Clone or download this repository
 1. Open a terminal to the path where the repository folder is located
-1. Install dependencies according to your distro if necessary
+1. Install dependencies according to your distribution if necessary
 1. To execute the app:
 > python3 loyaltyCards.py